Freshwater Game Fishing Regulations

 - Cast nets for catching nongame bait fish may be in possession while fishing for game fish.

-- No game fish may be used as bait to catch fish recreationally except for bream (other than redbreast).
+- No game fish may be used as bait to catch fish recreationally except for bream (excluding redbreast).
 Trout may be used as bait only on Lakes Hartwell, Russell, Thurmond, Tugaloo, Yonah, Stevens Creek Reservoir and the Savannah River.
 When using game fish as bait to catch fish recreationally they must be included in the daily creel limit.

 No closed freshwater game fish season except in the following areas: